Glavo/kala-compress/README.md

 It is an empty module that contains transitive dependencies on all archiver modules.
 You can include all archivers by adding a dependency on it.

-In addition, each archiver in foo has a separate module, and you can add dependencies on one or all of them separately.
+In addition, each archiver in Kala Compress has a separate module, and you can add dependencies on one or all of them separately.
 Here is a list of archivers:

 * (module) `kala.compress.archivers.ar`